Motor RuntimeMeasurement

 2. Analyze the data with a plot graph.
 This can be done with the proprietary software or Microsoft Excel after exporting the dataset as a csv file.

-3. Determine if the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.
+3. Determine whether the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.

-Figure 3.
-How to check data of runtime loggers using HOBOware.
-(Click to Start Video)
+Video 3.
+How to check data of runtime loggers using HOBOware (8 min).

 4. Retrieve Measurement Equipment and Download All Final Data